elshaw82/100daysofcode/README.md

 **Thoughts**: Feeling more and more positive about my progress and what I'll be able to create at the end of this!

 **Link(s) to work**: [JS Etch-a-sketch] (https://github.com/elshaw82/beginner-javascript/tree/master/exercises/33%20-%20Etch-a-Sketch)

+### Day 18: May 12, 2020

+**Today's Progress**: Read about Neumorphism and decided to and recreate a design I saw here (https://uxplanet.org/neumorphism-in-user-interface-tutorial-c353698ac5c0).
+I didn't follow the tutorial, but I ended up going back and using the box shadows as my colours weren't quite right.

+**Thoughts**: This was an interesting challenge.
+I understand the limitations of these designs with regards to accessability but this was more of an exercise in box-shadows!

+**Link(s) to work**: [Neumorphism/Soft UI interface creation] (https://github.com/elshaw82/Neumorphism) [CodePen ] (https://codepen.io/elshaw82/full/YzyjPJL)